 DIRECTIONS FOR SHELLS:

 1. In the bowl of an electric stand mixer or food processor, combine the flour, sugar, cocoa, cinnamon, and salt.
-Stir in the oil, vinegar, and enough of the wine to make a soft dough.
+Stir in the oil (If using shortening or lard, cut it in with your fingers like you would a pie dough, then add the vinegar and wine), vinegar, egg yolk or egg white (whichever part of the egg you don’t add to the dough, will be used to seal the cannoli dough around the cannoli forms) and enough of the wine to make a soft dough.
 Turn the dough out onto a lightly floured surface and knead until smooth and well blended, about 2 minutes.
 Shape the dough into a ball.
 Cover with plastic wrap and let rest in the fridge from 2 hours to overnight.

 2 Cut the dough into two pieces.
 Keep the remaining dough covered while you work.
-Lightly flour a large cutting or pastry board and roll the dough until super thin, about 1/16 to 1/8” thick (An area of about 13 inches by 18 inches should give you that).
-Cut out 3 to 5-inch circles (3-inch – small/medium; 4-inch – medium/large; 5-inch;- large.
+Lightly flour a large cutting or pastry board and roll the dough until super thin, about 1/16″ to 1/8” thick (An area of about 13 inches by 18 inches should give you that, or use a pasta roller for a quicker route to paper thin dough).
+Cut out 3-inch to 5-inch circles (3-inch – small shells; 4-inch – medium shells; 5-inch;- large shells.
 Your choice).
 Roll the cut out circle into an oval, rolling it larger and thinner if it’s shrunk a little.

 3 Oil the outside of the cannoli tubes (You only have to do this once, as the oil from the deep fry will keep them well, uhh, oiled..lol).
-Roll a dough oval from the long side (If square, position like a diamond, and place tube/form on the corner closest to you, then roll) around each tube/form and dab a little egg white on the dough where the edges overlap.
-(Avoid getting egg white on the tube, or the pastry will stick to it.)
+Roll a dough oval from the long side (If square, position like a diamond, and place tube/form on the corner closest to you, then roll) around each tube/form and dab a little egg yolk or egg white (whichever part of the egg you didn’t use in the dough, as mentioned above) on the dough where the edges overlap.
+(Avoid getting egg yolk or egg white on the tube, or the pastry will stick to it.)
 Press well to seal.
-Set aside to let the egg white seal dry a little.
+Set aside to let the egg yolk or egg white dry a little for a good seasl.

 4. In a deep heavy saucepan, pour enough oil to reach a depth of 3 inches, or if using an electric deep-fryer, follow the manufacturer’s directions.
 Heat the oil to 375°F (190 °C) on a deep fry thermometer, or until a small piece of the dough or bread cube placed in the oil sizzles and browns in 1 minute.
 Have ready a tray or sheet pan lined with paper towels or paper bags.